zemian/learn-java/readme.md

+# learn-java

-This repository contains some popular Java frameworks and libraries examples.
+This repository contains some popular Java frameworks and libraries demo and examples.
-Each starter demo should have their own `readme` file for notes.
+Each folder topic should have their own `readme` file for notes.

-These demos and starters are created for learning purpose only.
+These demos and examples are for learning purpose only.

+Project Owner: Zemian Deng